AdamSmith89/ThreatModelling/sections/1-WhatToBuild/PITCHME.md

 @snapend

 Note:
-- Not much different from a normal DFD
+- Acme database infrastructure.
-- Difficult to find all the threats
+- Not much different from a normal DFD - you'd likely include what data is flowing
-- Can we find any?
-Write them on a board!
+- Can we find any threats?
 - Next we are going to add trust boundaries

 ---